Charles Daellenbach: Career

 In 2014, he was made a Member of the Order of Canada "for popularizing classical music, notably as a founder of the Canadian Brass, one of our nation's most internationally renowned classical music groups".

-As of 2025, Daellenbach still plays in the Canadian Brass and, with the retirement of Gene Watts in 2010, is the last original member touring with the group.
+As of 2025, Daellenbach still plays in Canadian Brass and, with the retirement of Gene Watts in 2010, is the last original member touring with the group.

 Personal life

 Daellenbach is separated, with two sons.
 He resides in Toronto as does his son Chris.
-His other son Willis is an agent, producer, and operator at Produkt in Montreal and Los Angeles.
+His other son, Willis, lives in Los Angeles.